wrohdewald/restaround/README.rst

 file name                  meaning
 =========================  ==============================================================
-backup_tag_taga_tagb       backup --tag taga --tag tagb repo                       --repo main where main stands on the first line of `repo` repo_main                  --repo main restore_no_tag             removes --tag if it was defined in the default profile
+backup_tag_taga_tagb       backup --tag taga --tag tagb repo                       --repo REPONAME where REPONAME stands on the first line of `repo` restore_no_tag             removes --tag if it was defined in the default profile
 =========================  ==============================================================